tnguyenvna/BookManagementSystem/README.md

 ## Technical Specifications
 - The application was built using Java 21 and Spring Boot version: 3.2.5 .
-- For database access, I use Spring Data JPA and H2 in-memory database for data storage.
+- For database access, I use Spring Data JPA and MySQl in-memory database for data storage.
 - I Include validation checks.
 For instance, a book should have a valid title, author, and publication year based on the criteria I defined.